 Lowering the expenses

 Information security is usually considered as a cost with no obvious financial gain.
 However, there is a financial gain if you lower your expenses caused by incidents.
 You probably do have an interruption in service, or occasional data leakage, or disgruntled employees.
 Or disgruntled former employees.

 The truth is, there is still no methodology and/or technology to calculate how much money you could save if you prevented such incidents.
 But it always sounds good if you bring such cases to management’s attention.

 Putting your business in order

-This one is probably the most underrated – if you are a company which has been growing sharply for the last few years, you might experience problems like – who has to decide what, who is responsible for certain information assets, who has to authorize access to information systems etc.
+This one is probably the most underrated – if you are a company which has been growing sharply for the last few years, you might experience problems like – who has to decide what, who is responsible for certain information assets, who has to authorize access to information systems, etc.

 How to achieve ISO 27001 certification – ISO 27001 implementation / Certification steps

-Trace International offers a well defined and globally proven implementation methodology for ISO 27001-2013 certification.
+what I offer is a well defined and globally proven implementation methodology for ISO 27001-2013 certification.

 - Gap Analysis